When do applications open and close?

 When will applicants find out if they’ve been selected as a semi-finalist?

-All applicants will be notified of their status by July 11, 2017.
+All applicants will be notified of their status in the middle of July.

 Will applicants receive personal feedback about their application?